elasticio/xml-component/README.md

 ## Known limitations
  - All actions involving attachments are not supported on local agents due to current platform limitations.
  - When creating XML files with invalid XML tags, the name of the potentially invalid tag will not be reported.
+ - When you try to retrieve sample in `XML Attachment to JSON` action and it's size is more then 500Kb, there will be generated new smaller sample with same structure as original

 ## Additional Info
 Icon made by Freepik from www.flaticon.com